omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 ## Parsing and deparsing

-When we use quoting to construct expressions we get objects we can manipulate via recursive functions, but we can also work with expressions as strings and translate between strings and expressions using the functions `parse` and `deparse`.
+When we use quoting to construct expressions, we get objects we can manipulate via recursive functions, but we can also work with expressions as strings and translate between strings and expressions using the functions `parse` and `deparse`.

-The `deparse` function translates an expression into the R source code that would be used to create the expression---represented as a string---and the `parse` function parses a string or a file and return the expressions in it.
+The `deparse` function translates an expression into the R source code that would be used to create the expression---represented as a string---and the `parse` function parses a string or a file and returns the expressions in it.

 ```{r}
 deparse(quote(x + y))
 parse(text = "x + y")
 ```

 For the call to `parse`, here, we need to specify that we are parsing a text (string).
 Otherwise, `parse` will assume that we are giving it a file name and try to parse the content of that file.
 The result of the call to `parse` is not, strictly speaking, and expression.
-Although the type it write is `expression`.
-That is an unfortunate choice for this type, because `expression` objects are actually lists of expressions.
+Although the type it writes is `expression`.
+That is an unfortunate choice for this type because `expression` objects are actually lists of expressions.
 The `parse` function can parse more than one expression, and sequences of expressions are represented in the `expression` type.
 You can get the *actual* expressions by indexing into this object.

 ```{r}
 (expr <- parse(text = "x + y; z * x"))